What is an Accident Compensation Calculator and How Does It Work?

 How Pain and Suffering Is Calculated in 2026

-Pain and suffering is typically calculated using a multiplier method (1.5-5× economic damages) or per diem method.
-Severe injuries with long recovery receive higher multipliers.
-The multiplier method takes your total economic damages (medical bills + lost wages + property damage) and multiplies by a factor based on injury severity.
+Pain and suffering is calculated using the multiplier method (1.5-5× economic damages).
 Minor injuries (soft tissue, recovery under 2 weeks) → 1.5-2.0x multiplier.
 Moderate injuries (fractures, 2-6 weeks recovery) → 2.0-3.0x.
 Significant injuries (surgery, 3-6 months recovery) → 3.0-4.0x.
 Severe injuries (permanent disability, chronic pain) → 4.0-5.0x.
-Our calculator uses the multiplier method with adjustments for accident type and special circumstances.

 Auto Accident Compensation Factors